If you believe diet culture (and this includes the “wellness” industry), it seems food will either harm you or heal you.

 What black and white thoughts do you have that limit your ability to reflect or be flexible with food?
 What happens when you do eat the food you label “bad”?
 How do you feel about yourself and how helpful is this with regard to taking better care of your health, both mental and physical?
 How does this type of thinking effect your relationship to food and your body?

-If you would like to learn more about our up-coming workshops, please visit our facebook page.
+If you would like to learn more about how problematic our diet culture/the “wellness” industry and diet mentality can be, please check out our ebook Nourish.

 Do you have a healthy relationship with food? – take our free quiz to find out